dojo/docs/quickstart/writingWidgets/popups.rst

 		// summary: attach point for notification about when the user cancels the current menu },

-dijit.popup will monitor calls to these two methods and inform the host widget.
+dijit.popup will monitor calls to these two methods and inform the parent widget.

 Lifecycle